dheerajydv19/Google-Dorks-Simplified/README.md

 A simple explanation of google dorks, its uses and collection of best google dorks to get the best and desired information.

 ## Authors

 - [@dheerajydv19](https://twitter.com/Dheerajydv19)

-## 🚀 About Us
-INFURIOUS CYBER COMMUNITY
-solemnly made for the purpose of helping beginners and creating cyber awareness.

 ## Documentation